-The British suffrage movement and it's determined members stopped at nothing to win equal rights.
-Here are 10 of the most famous suffrage leaders and their amazing stories.
+The British suffrage movement and its determined members stopped at nothing to win equal rights.
+Discover which famous suffrage leader you're most like and then explore and their amazing stories.

 Women's rights issues are nothing new and are as prevalent today as they were 100 years ago.
 Back then, however, one defiant group of women decided they'd had enough of archaic rules and anti-equality movements.
 They took their fight nationwide and eventually won women's voting rights.

 The leader of the suffragettes in Britain, Pankhurst is widely regarded as one of the most important figures in modern British history.
 She founded the Women's Social and Political Union (WSPU), a group known for employing militant tactics in their struggle for equality.